dhruvagarwal4543/SIH_Project/README.md

-  # original
+  # SIH Project

   This is a code bundle for original.
-The original project is available at https://www.figma.com/design/nZwOXJyClg11gLMEULuIww/original.
+The SIH project is available at https://www.figma.com/design/nZwOXJyClg11gLMEULuIww/original.

   ## Running the code